-If you don’t have a topographic survey, we will complete a topographic survey as part of our scope of work.
+If you don't have a topographic survey, we will complete a topographic survey as part of our scope of work.
 To complete this survey, we come to your property and collect elevations of the land and any major features (i.e. driveways, buildings, well heads, retaining walls, etc.).
-We then process this information back at our office and use it to develop a base plan.

 Once the base plan is prepared, we work with you to develop a plan that shows the proposed development; or compile our base plan data with an existing site plan.
 The final step is including construction details and design elevations on the Grading Plan.
 These construction details focus primarily on ensuring that the proposed development does not negatively impact either the existing property or the surrounding properties from a grading and drainage perspective.
 If your property is located within a new subdivision, this may include reviewing the municipality’s approved plans for the subdivision as a whole, to ensure that the proposed project and the grading proposed, does not conflict with the previous approved plan.
 In subdivisions particularly, cohesion of the properties is important to ensure that the properties work together.